 Starting with the Shiso Tempura with Hotate Tartare $15, this won our hearts with the exquisite presentation and flavours of diced scallops, Ikura and caviar drizzled with truffle shoyu over crispy shiso leaf tempura.
 It was bite-size portion bursting with delights.

-The Salmon Bruschetta $6 featured a creamy spread over crunchy bruschetta, finished with furikake sprinkle.
-Very tasty!
+The Salmon Bruschetta $6 was served with a creamy spread over crunchy bruschetta and finished with furikake sprinkle.
+Tasty!

 The Tuna Tataki $12 came with garlic chips and honey ponzu.
 It was a blend of sweet and savouriness with each bite.

 These dishes were paired with the Yuki no Bosha Hiden Yamahai Junmai Ginjo.
 I loved the pronounced fruity notes of pineapples, peaches and apples on the nose which gave a very delicious fragrance.
 The drink was also smooth with moderate acidity.

 We swiftly proceeded to Act 2, ‘after a short break’.